Bears-R-Us/arkouda/README.md

 ./arkouda_server --memTrack=false
 ```

-For situations where it is desirable to limit the amount of memory allocated to each locale, the `--memMax=$MEM_MAX_IN_BYTES` flag sets the max per-locale memory in bytes.

 By default, the server listens on port `5555`.
 This value can be overridden with the command-line flag
 `--ServerPort=1234`